MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/faq.md

 **What kind of 3D content can I add?**

-Product Visualize supports GLF files only.
+Product Visualize supports GLB files only.

 **How do I get my content in the right format?**